List of Eminem records and achievements: UK Album Chart

-Eminem has had 11 studio albums in the top 10 of the Official Albums Chart, 10 of them being No. 1.
-Eminem's compilation album, two collaborative albums and one of two soundtrack albums all charted in the top 10 as well, with Curtain Call: The Hits and the 8 Mile soundtrack reaching No. 1.
-As part of D12 he recorded two studio album as part of the group and as part of Bad Meets Evil him and Royce da 5'9" recorded an extended play, all of which reached the top ten with D12 World reaching No 1.
-Eminem's debut studio album, debut extended play and the Southpaw soundtrack are his only albums to not chart on the Official Albums Chart.
-Eminem holds the record for the most consecutive number one albums in Official Albums Chart history, with ten consecutive UK number one albums.
+Eminem has had eleven studio albums in the Top 10 of the Official Albums Chart, ten of them being No. 1.
+Eminem's compilation album, two collaborative albums and one of two soundtrack albums all charted in the Top 10 as well, with Curtain Call: The Hits and the 8 Mile soundtrack reaching No. 1.
+As part of D12 he recorded two albums, and as part of Bad Meets Evil him and Royce da 5'9" recorded an extended play, all of which reached the Top 10 with D12 World reaching No 1.
+Eminem's first full-length album, his first EP, and the Southpaw soundtrack are his only albums not to reach the Official Albums Chart.
+Eminem holds the record for the most consecutive number one albums in Official Albums Chart history at ten consecutive chart toppers.